 Tooth resorption may be diagnosed by visual inspection of teeth, tactile observation and most importantly dental radiographs.

 Dental radiographs are essential in both diagnosis and treatment planning.
 They are the most sensitive tool for detecting tooth resorption and are an essential tool in determining the type of tooth resorption that is present.
 There are two main types of tooth resorption identified on dental radiographs in cats – type I and type II.
 Type I tooth resorption results in focal loss of dental hard tissue with retention of the periodontal ligament.
 Teeth with type I resorption should be completely extracted using standard techniques.
 Type II tooth resorptions results in the tooth being replaced by bone and the periodontal ligament anchoring the tooth and bone is lost.
 Standard extraction technique with removal of the entire root may not be practical or possible.
 In these cases, crown amputation with partial root retention may be an appropriate technique for your pet.

-Patients that have been diagnosed with tooth resorption and those having had crown amputation procedures performed should follow-up dental radiographs performed every 6-12 months.
+Patients that have been diagnosed with tooth resorption and those having had crown amputation procedures performed should have follow-up dental radiographs performed every 6-12 months.
 This is to ensure no concerns are detected with the crown amputated tooth roots and that additional teeth are not developing radiographic signs of tooth resorption.